StillLu/ASIV/README.md

   * Train NLP model: training_model.py
   * ASIV algorithm: asiv.py
   * Run ASIV to generate interaction explanation: compute_asiv.py
+* A hypergraph structure could be pre-defined and use ASIV to compute the weight of hyperedge.

 ## Our pretrained LM (BERT + RoBERTa)